milkyomo/islandr/README.md

 ```

 Instead of having a nested includes, I could have made a separate route for getting all comments, and then matching the `imageId` in the Comment model with the `id` in the Image model in the frontend, and displaying those on the page.

+# Image Credits

+The following 6 people took the time out of their day to send me their amazing pictures of their Animal Crossing islands.
+Super duper special thanks to them.
+Thank you so much!!!
+I hand seeded all the files and tried my best to make the captions close to theirs, if available.
+Thank you, thank you :)

+   * Anna ig: @life.onluna
+   * Dani ig: @crystal.faiiry
+   * Lena ig: @lenacrossing
+   * Liyah ig: @liyah.crossing
+   * Liz ig: @sage.shenanigans
+   * Maya ig: @lily_acnh_